STRd6/fxz/README.md

 | 92     | 4    | float32 | HPF cutoff sweep | [-1,1] |
 | 96     | 4    | float32 | Volume           | [ 0,1] |

+Recommended MIME type `application/sfxz`.

+Recommended file extension `.sfxz`.

 Status
 ------

+Currently in beta.
+I want to review the synth and see if I can adjust the params to reduce the amount that create empty or "bad" sounds.
+Juice the most information out of those bits!

+I also want to investigate using the full float32 range or expanding the recommended range and see what impact that will have, but I need to learn more about how the synth operates to be sure.

 Glossary
 ------